 It didn’t go viral, and after 3 weeks it brought me whooping 9 new subscribers.

-Good thing I’m more into reverse marketing funnel paying individual attention to every single person who engages with me and my website.
+Good thing I’m more into reverse funnel paying individual attention to every single person who engages with me and my website.

 From all my existing subscribers, 14% completed the quiz and 1 in 3 also downloaded the detailed results.
-They got ultra-actionable tips on improving their websites and I, a ton of detailed information about their pain points (hello, new shiny content ideas!).
+They got ultra-actionable tips on improving their websites and I, a lot of detailed information about their pain points (hello, new shiny content ideas!).

 The new subscribers also didn’t disappoint.
 They turned out to be serious people with serious websites who seem to be almost twice as engaged as my average subscriber (based on 4 newsletters they’ve got from me so far).